 The Android operating system developed by Google is used on a range of different devices including smartphones and tablet PC’s from Samsung, Acer, LG, HTC, Motorola, Sony Ericsson etc. Therefore it does not have as many integrated accessibility features and not all phones using the Android operating system will have all the accessibility features.
 If your phone does not have any feature that you would like, you can download them for free in the Android App Store.
 To access most accessibility options in your Android device, go to Settings-Accessibility.
 Some of these accessibility apps are not compatible with older devices working on an older version of the Android operating system.

 These App’s are just a selection of what’s available out there for smart phone users.
 We would love to hear what other app’s our readers are using at the moment.
-Let us know via Twitter, Facebook or in the comment’s sections below.
+Let us know via Twitter or Facebook.